hemantksingh/messup-learn/People/Capabilites.md

 ## Engineering Leadership

+Can you thrive in ambiguity?
+Figure stuff out, define the problem correctly and then solve it?

 * Grasp of modern engineering and agile practices - specifically full stack engineering, setting up cross functional teams, influencing ways of working and responsible for driving change
 * Value focussed not just technical expertise
   * financial: increase revenue, go to market fast w/o cutting corners